ProjectPythia/pythia-foundations/foundations/why-python.md

 ## Open source

 Python as a language is open source which means that there is a community of developers behind its codebase.
 Anyone can join the developer community and contribute to deciding the future of the language.
 When someone identifies gaps to Python's abilities, they can write up the code to fill these gaps.
 The open source nature of Python means that Python as a language is very adaptable to shifting needs of the user community.
+This harks back to the idea that the wide-use of Python within the scientific community is a benefit to you!
+The large Python user base within your field has established high level community Python packages that are available to you in your workflow.

 Python is a language designed for rapid prototyping and efficient programming.
 It is easy to write new code quickly with less typing.